lee2sman/nosebook/log.md

 ## 2025-08-03

 ![All the Greens, a screenshot]({{"/images/green4.webp" | absolute_url}} "All The Greens screenshot of green pixelated chunky blocky artwork with lots of meandering digital doodahs")
+*All the Greens, screenshot, HTML, CSS, JS, Digital Drawings*

 I participated in HTML Day yesterday and made [All the Greens](https://leetusman.com/everyday/298/green/) in a field and in Offline, literally without internet.
 The piece is generative in that each time you click you get a new variation.
 Full [writeup](https://leetusman.com/nosebook/html-day-2025) blog post.